Wealth Architect · · 19 min read

 Framework for Evaluating Jurisdictions

 Five factors determine whether a jurisdiction makes sense.
 Rate is only one of them, and rarely the most important.
+For a deeper look at how jurisdictions are now competing like products, see our recent Capital Signal on the topic.

 Stability and predictability.
 Tax systems change, but some change more than others.
 The UK reduced the BADR lifetime limit from £10 million to £1 million in March 2020, then raised CGT rates in the 2024 Autumn Budget.
 Meanwhile, Singapore's territorial system has remained largely consistent for decades.
 When planning a multi-year transition or exit, predictability matters.
 A 15% rate that stays constant is often better than a 10% rate that could rise to 20% by the time of sale.

 Complexity and compliance burden.
 Some jurisdictions are low-tax but high-hassle.
 Free zone structures in the Gulf require ongoing substance requirements.
 US citizenship comes with worldwide taxation and FATCA reporting regardless of where you live.
-The administrative burden of maintaining a structure can eat into apparent savings—and create risks if something goes wrong.
+The administrative burden of maintaining a structure can eat into apparent savings and create risks if something goes wrong.

 Professional infrastructure.
 Advisors who understand both the current and target jurisdictions are essential.
 For common corridors (UK-US, UK-Singapore, UK-UAE), this is straightforward.
 For unusual combinations, finding competent cross-border advice can be expensive and time-consuming.
 Factor this into planning.